-Hantaviruses, transmitted to people by infected rodents, are part of the Bunyavirales order of viruses and can cause either hemorrhagic fever with renal syndrome (HFRS) or hantavirus pulmonary syndrome (HPS).
-Hantaviruses that cause HFRS are found throughout the world; those that cause HPS are in the Americas and include the Sin Nombre hantavirus.
-Early symptoms of either HRFS or HPS include fever, chills, headaches, nausea, abdominal pain, and muscle soreness.
-A more developed infection causes coagulation, vasodilation, and changes in the capillary membranes, resulting in damage to lungs, kidneys, and other organs.
+Hantaviruses, transmitted to people by infected rodents, are part of the Bunyavirales order of viruses and can cause either hemorrhagic fever with renal syndrome (HFRS) or hantavirus cardiopulmonary syndrome (HCPS).
+Hantaviruses that cause HFRS are found throughout the world, whereas those that cause HCPS, including the Sin Nombre hantavirus, are found in the Americas.
+Early symptoms of both HRFS and HCPS include fever, chills, headaches, nausea, abdominal pain, and muscle soreness.
+A more developed infection may cause hypotension, thrombocytopenia, and renal failure (in cases of HFRS) or shortness of breath, tachycardia, pulmonary edema, and eventual respiratory failure (in cases of HCPS).
 Hantavirus diagnoses are most commonly confirmed by serology.

 Quick Answers for Clinicians